Packet

 Also known as: data packet, network packet

-A small unit of data transmitted over a network, containing both the data payload and routing information (headers).
+A small unit of data transmitted over a network, containing both the data payload (the actual information) and routing information in headers (source address, destination address, sequence number).
 Packet-based communication is the foundation of the internet.

 Loading a webpage might involve hundreds of packets traveling different routes across the internet, all reassembled by your browser.

 Packet-based communication is the foundation of the internet.
-It allows multiple users to share the same network simultaneously.
+It allows multiple users to share the same network simultaneously and makes the network resilient—if one route fails, packets can take alternative paths.

 Related Concepts